CCCS Columbia College Computer Science

 - Opening remarks at ~8:45AM

-- Talk and Q&A with [TO BE ANNOUNCED]
+- Talk and Q&A with Ryan Frappier, senior software engineer at Google

 - 12:45-5PM: CONTEST -- BUCHANAN HALL